fhein/symcon-warp2-gateway/Warp2Gateway/readme.md

 # WARP2 Gateway (IP-Symcon)

 This IP-Symcon gateway integrates a Tinkerforge WARP2 wallbox (EVSE) via its HTTP API.
 It periodically polls the charger state and exposes it as IP-Symcon variables with suitable profiles.
+Control is variables-only: you write to the exposed command variables and the gateway applies the settings to the wallbox.
 The gateway can also forward arbitrary API requests for use by child modules.

 ## What it does
 - Connects to a WARP2 device (host/IP or URL) with optional Basic/Digest authentication.
 - Polls the REST endpoint `evse/state` at a configurable interval.
 - Updates a set of read-only status variables (charger state, IEC 61851 state, contactor state/error, allowed charging current, lock state, error states, etc.).
 - Provides a gateway endpoint for child modules to call other WARP2 API endpoints (GET/PUT) through IP-Symcon’s data flow.
+\- Exposes writeable command variables for variable-based control (see below).

 ## Requirements
 - A reachable WARP2 wallbox (local network or reachable URL)